-3. Notwithstanding the details shown for Plots 406-413 (which are not accepted) no development shall commence until details (Location and Design plans) have been submitted for approval by the Planning Authority in consultation with the Roads Authority showing the provision of secure cycle parking facilities at a rate of not less than 1 space per flat.
+3. No development shall commence until details (Location and Design plans) have been submitted for approval by the Planning Authority in consultation with the Roads Authority showing the provision of secure cycle parking facilities at a rate of not less than 1 space per flat.
 Thereafter the cycle parking shall be provided prior to completion of the associated flats and retained and maintained for that purpose unless otherwise agree in writing by the Planning Authority in consultation with the Roads Authority.